sibytes/yetl.io/docs/tutorial/gettingstarted.md

 Now for the cool bit.
 If you're using vscode then config files in `.vscode` included with the repo already configure `main.py` to execute so you can just hit F5.
 Alternatively run the `main.py` however you choose.

+When process runs a number of things will happen!
+- Loads the data
+- Adds lineage columns
+- Creates the pyspark and SQL Schema's
+- Returns an full audit payload of what it did

 ### Loads The Data

-When process runs a number of things will happen!
 Pyspark should fire up and yetl loads the data from the landing location for the period `2021-01-01` to the raw deltalake tables in a database called `demo_raw`.
 You check this and see the results by running pyspark.

 ```sh
 pyspark